maliahavlicek/ms4_challenger/documentation/TESTING.md

 - test_views.py - for tests concerning views

-[django-nose](https://pypi.org/project/django-nose/) was used to help configure and run tests with coverage output.
+[django-nose](https://pypi.org/project/django-nose/) was used to help configure and run the python tests with coverage output.
 The configurations are stored in the [.coveragerc](https://github.com/maliahavlicek/ms4_challenger/blob/master/.coveragerc) file.

 To run these tests go to the command terminal and:
 1. ```python manage.py test --noinput --settings ms4_challenger.settings_test ```